MFG38/MtGTrackers/README.md

 # MtGTrackers

-To become a web-based, single-page set of trackers for **Magic: The Gathering**.
+A web-based, single-page set of trackers for **Magic: The Gathering**.
+Has trackers for life, commander damage and commander tax.